Nomination Guide / Instructions

 - Nominee’s name and primary email address

-- A 25-35 word suggested citation, which typically starts with “for” and should be concise, but broad enough to encompass the nominee’s contributions.
+- A 20 word, or less, suggested citation, which typically starts with “for” and should be concise, but broad enough to encompass the nominee’s contributions.
 Examples of citations.

-- A 1-page narrative that provides a concise and accurate description of the nominee’s contributions, with an emphasis on impact and activities that support the nomination category you select.
+- A 1-page narrative that provides a concise and accurate description of the nominee’s contributions, with an emphasis on impact and activities that support the nomination category you selected.
 Tips for an effective narrative.
+Note, this must be submitted as a PDF document.

-- Supporting documents (10 pages or less in total):
+- Supporting documents, in PDF format, (10 pages or less in total):

 - Patent/Publication List (optional)